 HTMLElement: autocorrect property

-The autocorrect property of the HTMLElement interface controls whether or not user text input is automatically corrected for spelling and/or punctuation errors.
+The autocorrect property of the HTMLElement interface controls whether or not autocorrection of editable text is enabled for spelling and/or punctuation errors.

 The property reflects the value of the autocorrect HTML global attribute.